freshplanet/ANE-Google-Play-Game-Services/README.md

 Installation
 ---------

-The ANE binary (AirGooglePlayGamesService.ane) is located in the *bin* folder.
+The ANE binary (AirGooglePlayGameServices.ane) is located in the *bin* folder.
 You should add it to your application project's Build Path and make sure to package it with your app (more information [here](http://help.adobe.com/en_US/air/build/WS597e5dadb9cc1e0253f7d2fc1311b491071-8000.html)).

 Usage